getlantern/flashlight/README.md

 proxies them to the final destination

 Using CloudFlare (and other CDNS), flashlight has the ability to masquerade as running on a different domain than it is.
-The client simply specified the "masquerade" flag with a value like "thehackernews.com".  flashlight will then use that masquerade host for the DNS lookup and will also specify it as the ServerName for SNI (though this is not actually necessary on CloudFlare).
+The client simply specifies the "masquerade" flag with a value like "thehackernews.com".  flashlight will then use that masquerade host for the DNS lookup and will also specify it as the ServerName for SNI (though this is not actually necessary on CloudFlare).
 The